ncatlab/nlab-content/pages/0/4/2/0/240/content.md

 To prove the last version, let $\chi_A : B\to \Omega$ be the classifying map of $A$, and let $\top : B\to \Omega$ be the classifying map of the maximal subobject.
 If every global element $b:1\to B$ factors through $A$, then $\chi_A b = \top b$ for all such $b$.
 Hence $\chi_A = \top$ by well-pointedness, so $A$ is isomorphic to the maximal subobject.

-Note that in any category with [[equalizers]], a strong generator is automatically a generator, since the equalizer of two parallel morphisms is the maximal subobject just when the two morphisms are equal.
+Note that in any category with [[equalizers]], an extremal generator is automatically a generator, since the equalizer of two parallel morphisms is the maximal subobject just when the two morphisms are equal.
 So the above statements are also equivalent to well-pointedness.

 ### Boolean properties